 (HubSpot customers: To set up a stream in Social Inbox, click Social > Monitoring > “+” and enter the name of the hashtag you'd like to monitor.
 Click here for detailed instructions on how to create monitoring streams.)

 Finally, you can search for a hashtag by typing it directly into a URL like so: twitter.com/InsertHashtagHere.
-So #WorldNutellaDay can be found at twitter.com/#WorldNutellaDay.
+So #MotivationMonday can be found at twitter.com/#MotivationMonday.

 If you're searching for popular hashtags from scratch, the best place to look is the trending topics bar on the left-hand side of your homescreen.
 Popular hashtagged words often become trending topics -- which are topics so many people are talking about that they are a "trend."
-Oh look, #WorldNutellaDay is on there!
+The topics bar will also show you if accounts you follow are tweeting about the trending topics.

 By default, Twitter tailors these trending topics to you based on your location and whom you follow.
 If you want to change the location Twitter uses to tailor your trends, you can do so by clicking "Change" to the right of "Trends."
 In the window that appears, click "Change" again, and then enter in the location information you'd like Twitter to use instead.